trueos/pcbsd/src-qt5/docs/preinstall.rst

 * NVIDIA 3D-accelerated video card

-The PC-BSD® installer's hardware check will display a warning message if the selected partition contains less than 20GB for a server installation or less than 50GB for a desktop installation.
+The TrueOS® installer's hardware check will display a warning message if the selected partition contains less than 20GB for a server installation or less than 50GB for a desktop installation.
 The installation itself does not require this much disk space.
 Instead, the minimum recommendation is to provide sufficient room for the installation of multiple desktops, applications, and to store local ZFS snapshots and boot environments.